-- The NSW-Victoria border will close at midnight on Tuesday, 7 July because Victoria’s second surge in COVID-19 infections has intensified.
+- The NSW-Victoria border is closed because Victoria’s second surge in COVID-19 infections has intensified.

-- A maximum of 10,000 fans are allowed to fill stadiums for sporting or cultural events from today, while both children’s and adults’ community sports can resume.
+- A maximum of 10,000 fans are allowed to fill stadiums for sporting or cultural events, while both children’s and adults’ community sports have resumed.

 - Outdoor tourism and entertainment activities may re-open with permission.
-The Sydney Harbour Bridge Climb, Luna Park and the Blue Mountain’s Scenic World will all open before the school holidays.
+The Sydney Harbour Bridge Climb, Luna Park and the Blue Mountain’s Scenic World are all open.

 - Ice-skating rinks, museums, galleries, libraries and cinemas can re-open – but are all subject to the four square metre rule.

-- The 20-guest limit on household and outdoor gatherings remains in place, which means nightclubs must remain closed and music festivals may not take place.
+- Nightclubs must remain closed and music festivals may not take place.